-KEHA Leadership Development Chairman - 2017-2020 (Term extended to April 2021) Karen Yerkey 6992 Hwy 1740 Hardinsburg, KY 40143-6182 Phone: 270-668-5963 Email: kyerkey7@gmail.com
+KEHA Leadership Development Chairman - 2017-2020 Karen Yerkey 6992 Hwy 1740 Hardinsburg, KY 40143-6182 Phone: 270-668-5963 Email: kyerkey7@gmail.com

 LEADERSHIP DEVELOPMENT 2018 - 2021 PROGRAM OF WORK

 CITIZENSHIP

 There are three significant ways all Americans can express their citizenship: serving in the military, participation in the judicial process by serving on juries when called, and voting.
 While many can't or choose not to join the military service, all can serve on a jury, witness a trial, or observe any city/town/county or national level governmental process.